 The above numbers are UNDUPLICATED numbers, meaning even if a person came in many times last year, they were only counted once for these statistics.

-FISH served as the agent for the NVEnergy Special Assistance Fund for Energy grant program in Carson City.
-In FY2019, FISH administered 172 grants for utility payments
+FISH served as the agent for the NVEnergy Special Assistance Fund for Energy grant program, the Southwest Gas Utility Assistance program, and the Water In Motion water bill assistance program.
+In FY2021, FISH administered 591 grants for utility payments.

-FISH rolled out a “community database”, so local nonprofits and government agencies can jointly track and coordinate services for shared clients.
+FISH continued to use our “community database”, FISH Application for Client Services, so local nonprofits and government agencies can jointly track and coordinate services for shared clients.
 This database improves overall services, reduces duplication of effort, and helps to identify “super utilizers” who over-use available community resources.
 We find that if our staff has to work harder than the client, the client will not succeed.
 So we challenge them to take an active role toward self-sufficiency.

 Our Transitional Housing Program is designed to help families (who work a minimum of 40 hours per week and have kids under the age of 18) to get stabilized.
 FISH offers housing with low rent and gives these families 24 months to achieve a stable financial path.
 It's the next step to no longer needing assistance.

 After nearly 25 years working for corporations, Jim began serving as Executive Director of FISH in 2009.
 Jim has experience rebuilding non-profits so they are self-sustaining and valued by the local community.
 He has focused on developing collaborative relationships to help improve and enhance the non-profits that he works with.
 Jim has a Master's Degree from Michigan State University and is a member of the local Pastor's Association and Rotary Club.